-The Laboratory's EMS was audited by DOE-CH as required by DOE Order 450.1A.
+The Laboratory's EMS was audited by DOE-CH (April 2009) as required by DOE Order 450.1A.
 Four "Sufficiently in Conformity" findings were made.
 All four findings were corrected and the Laboratory's EMS was considered fully implemented according to DOE Order 450.1A with concurrence with DOE-AMSO on June 29, 2009 (see attached correspondence in Appendix D).
+Note: DOE Order 450.1A was replaced by DOE Order 436.1, May 2, 2011.